Travel Bloggers Share Top Safety Tips For Solo Female Travelers

 Keep an Eye on Your Drink

-To protect yourself, only accept drinks which you have personally watched bartenders make and insist on having a server bring a drink directly to your table.
+To protect yourself, only accept drinks that you have personally watched bartenders make, and insist on having a server bring a drink directly to your table.
 Don’t put your drink down or let it out of your sight for even a second– if you have to go to the bathroom, make sure to finish it first or get a new one when you get back.
-The effects of these drugs are pretty quick- about half an hour from first ingestion- so it’s important to be prepared with an action plan.
+The effects of these drugs are pretty quick—about half an hour from first ingestion—so it’s important to be prepared with an action plan.

 If you start feeling unusually tired or intoxicated, immediately remove yourself from the situation and try to find someone at the establishment that you can trust, like a hostess, and do your best to communicate that you suspect you’ve been drugged so they can help you find a way to a safe place, such as a hospital or police station.
 Whenever I travel solo, I follow these simple tips to reduce my risk of being put in harm’s way so I can keep on safely exploring the world.